 What Happens Next

-- Send confirmation by mail
+- Sends confirmation by mail

 Important Things to Know Before You Start